How to Use a Laser Level

 Start by marking the light fixture locations on the floor with masking tape.
 Then elevate the laser and line up the downward pointing beam with the center of the fixture.
 Now you can mark where the upward pointing beam hits the ceiling.

 All kinds of remodeling projects require square layout lines.
-Tiling—floors or walls—is a perfect use for a laser-level square.
+Tiling—floors or walls—is a perfect use for a laser level square.
 The only function of this special type of laser level is to project a pair of perpendicular lines, like crosshairs.
 A laser square is great for planning your layout: You can set it on the floor and measure from the lines to see how your tile layout will work.
 And it’s perfect for actually setting tile too, because the lines won’t get covered by the thin-set or mastic.
-You’ll find laser squares at home centers and online for about less than $50.
+You’ll find laser squares at home centers and online.

 Most laser levels have a threaded hole on the bottom that accepts a standard 1/4-in. tripod mount.
 Some laser levels come with a tripod.
 But if yours doesn’t, it’s worth buying one.
 A tripod allows you to easily adjust the laser to the best height and level it on uneven ground.

 But you don’t need a tripod that’s designed for lasers.
 If you already have a camera tripod, it’ll probably work just fine with your laser since the threads are usually the same size.
-Or buy one cheap wherever cameras are sold.
+Or buy a cheap one wherever cameras are sold.